eerkela/bertrand/docs/source/content/motivation.rst

 ``(-2**53, 2**53)`` must increment the exponent and therefore lose exact integer precision.
-In this case it's even worse, since our values are ~10 factors of 2 outside that range, meaning that the exponent portion of our floating points must be >= 10.
-This leaves approximately ``2**10 = 1024`` values that we are masking with the above data.
-We can confirm this by doing the following:
+In this case it's even worse, since our values are ~10 factors of 2 outside that range, meaning that the exponent portion of our floats must be >= 10.
+This leaves approximately ``2**10 = 1024`` unique values that we are masking with the above data.
+We can confirm this by doing the
+following:

 .. doctest:: limitations

     >>> import numpy as np
     >>> val = np.float64(2**63 - 1)
     >>> i, j = 0, 0
     >>> while val + i == val:  # count up